 No amount of line guides, correction tape, and well-oiled keys matters if the carriage doesn't keep up.

 A carriage needs to return at a set point without wiggling the paper loose.
-Poor carriages destroy more documents by infecting the system with creep and jitter than are ver lost to writer's block.
+Poor carriages destroy more documents by infecting the system with creep and jitter which can discourage thought flow and lead to writer's block.

 A good carriage provides a tight and clear return.
 The lines don't skip or come out of alignment.
 The action remains smooth over thousands of lines and comes back for more.